Atharva-Phatak/torchflare/docs/Tutorials/image_classification.md

 * ### Setting up the experiment and Training our model.
 ***
-1. **The first step is to setup some constants and params for the experiment.**
+**1. The first step is to setup some constants and params for the experiment.**

 ``` python
 exp = Experiment(